mjenior/mjenior.github.io/about/about.md

 comments: false
 ---

+I'm really interested in the

 I am currently a graduate student, working on my PhD. in the lab of Dr. Pat Schloss at the University of Michigan.
+My thesis project involves making sense of large community-level datasets from the gut microbiome.
+Hence the title of my blog!

-For even more information about me, [here is my CV](http://mjenior.github.io//cv/cv).
+For even more information about me, [here is my CV](http://mjenior.github.io//cv/cv).<div markdown="0"><a href="#" class="btn">Primary Button</a></div>

 This blog is meant to a daily chronicle of my thesis research.
 Expect some progress, procrastination, with inevitable raging...